wepala/weos-documentation/content/dev/architecture/initialization.md

 ```

 ##### Parse Schemas
-This is where the OpenAPI schemas are converted to GORM models
+This is where the OpenAPI schemas are converted to GORM models.

 ```mermaid
 flowchart TD